tanker327/WebRobber/README.md

 WebRobber
 =========

-_WebRobber_ is an light weight nodejs library.
+_WebRobber_ is a light weight nodejs library.
 Main goal of this library is to __helps you grab the specified content on any web page on internet__.

 ## Example